nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 The test with getenv(\"PATH\") only returns an empty response
 -------------------------------------------------------------

-Some environments are not passing a valid PATH variable to ownCloud.
+Some environments are not passing a valid PATH variable to Nextcloud.
 The :ref:`php_fpm_tips_label` provides the information about how to configure your environment.